NidhiSharma-21/GroceryUI/assumptions.md

 ## Miscellaneous
 - All spelling, weights, and product names are corrected .
 - Toast notifications appear at the top-right for cart actions.
 - No automated tests or deployment scripts are included.
+- Cursor AI IDE and AI prompts were used for debugging and solving type errors.
+This is a recommended practice for future development and maintenance.